Economic-and-Financial-Data-Discovery/imfdatapy/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `imfdatapy` for local development.
+Here's how to set up `IMFDataPy` for local development.

-TODO

-1. Download a copy of `imfdatapy` locally.
+1. Download a copy of `IMFDataPy` locally.

   ```console
   $ git clone https://github.com/Economic-and-Financial-Data-Discovery/imfdatapy.git